-Tomatoes are my favorite thing to grow in a vegetable garden (thought it is technically a fruit).
+Tomatoes are my favorite thing to grow in a kitchen garden (thought it is technically a fruit).
 They are easy to start, you don’t need to buy seeds, tomato plants are low maintenance, the fruits are rewarding and they are versatile in the kitchen!!
 Not to mention, healthy & delicious!
 After a few years of experimentation, I have my tomato seed starting down to an art!
 The best part is that there are many ways to grow tomatoes from seeds and you can pick the one you like the most.
-Also, they grow equally well in ground or in a container on your terrace garden.
+Also, they grow equally well in ground or in containers.
 Let’s explore!

 Get the equipment ready.
 I have taken 3 small terracotta pots and some seed-starting mix – garden soil, compost+coco-peat.

 To know more about starting seeds, CLICK HERE.